School Programs and Groups

 - Preschool - Grade 2

-- Children love to explore.
-Your students will be encouraged to use their senses-sight, sound, smell, and touch-as they investigate the outdoors.
+- : Students will be encouraged to use their senses-sight, sound, smell, and touch-as they investigate the outdoors.
 Activities emphasize respect for and awareness of nature and the diversity of life that surrounds us.